shipiyouniao/UnityEasyInject/Readme.md

 If you want to add a GameObject as a Bean to the scene, which is not already in the scene, you can use the `CreateGameObjectAsBean<T>(GameObject original, Transform parent, string beanName)` method provided by the container.

 The method is quite different from the `Instantiate(T original, Transform parent)` method, the first parameter is a `GameObject` prototype, not a generic class `T`.

-Otherwise, the name of bean is required as the third parameter.
+The name of bean is required as the third parameter.

 Then you need to pass a type of the component class to the method, and the method will return the instance of the component class as the type of bean, which is different from the `Instantiate` method.